aecreations/snippets/README.md

 - Placeholders for date and time
 - Import/export snippets to/from a CSV file

-### Things You Should Know About

-On first run, Snippets will detect if there is a Clippings backup JSON data file (clippings.json) in the Clippings data folder (by default, this is the Thunderbird profile folder).
-It doesn't do anything with it other than report basic file properties to the debugging console.

 ### Known Issues

-See the [list of issues](https://github.com/aecreations/snippets/issues) for an up-to-date list of bugs and enhancement requests.
+See the [list of issues](https://github.com/aecreations/snippets/issues) for an up-to-date list of bugs and limitations.

-### How To Get It

-1. Click [Releases](https://github.com/aecreations/snippets/releases) at the top.
-2. Look for the latest release in the list and download the XPI file.
-3. Launch Thunderbird, then click the Thunderbird menu button, and then select Add-ons.
-4. Click the gear icon at the top-right corner and then select Install Add-on From File.
-5. Locate the downloaded XPI file and then click Open.
-6. Follow the prompts to finish the installation.